bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/submitblock.md

 ##### SubmitBlock
 {% include helpers/subhead-links.md %}

-{% assign summary_submitBlock="accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
+{% assign summary_submitBlock="accepts a block, verifies it is a valid addition to the blockchain, and broadcasts it to the network.
 Extra parameters are ignored by Bitcoin Core but may be used by mining pools or other programs." %}

 {% autocrossref %}